History of Cincinnati State

 In 1969, the State of Ohio established Cincinnati Technical Institute to serve the post-secondary public technical education needs of the area.
 Clifford R. House was named first president of the college.

 - The following year, the college entered into a contract with the Cincinnati Board of Education to purchase the Courter Technical High School property, where the College is located today.

 In 1972, the name of the college was changed to Cincinnati Technical College (CTC).
 Courter Tech continued to share the facility until the high school ended operations at the site in 1974.

 In 1976, Frederick Schlimm succeeded Clifford House to become the second president of the institution, and over the next decade the College grew steadily.
 During Schlimm’s tenure (1976-89), enrollment increased from 2,000 to more than 4,000 students, and the number of programs expanded from 35 to 45.

-In August 2010, the Board of Trustees appointed Dr. O’dell M. Owens to succeed Dr. Henderson.
-Dr. Owens – who at the time of his appointment was the Hamilton County Coroner – began his duties at Cincinnati State on September 1.
+In August 2010, the Board of Trustees appointed Dr. O’dell M. Owens to succeed Dr. Henderson, effective September 1, 2010.

 In September 2014 the College marked its 45th anniversary with a week of Founders Days activities, including recognition of the faculty and staff members who served when the College began.

 After Dr. Owens stepped down in September 2015, the Board of Trustees named then-Provost Dr. Monica Posey to serve as Interim President.

 On June 13, 2016, the Board formally appointed Dr. Posey to become the sixth President of the College.